Measurement results

 The depth sensor uses radar technology to locate the top of the plastic baseplate.
 The position of the density sensor is calculated with respect to the bottom of the baseplate.
 Therefore, it is essential to always use the baseplate.

 The depth provided is the center of the density measurement.
-The density measurement takes into account a 50 mm layer of soil, so this is 25 mm below and 25 mm above the provided depth.
+The density measurement measures an average value over 50 mm layer of soil, so this is 25 mm below and 25 mm above the provided depth.